All Posts AI Strategy

 Chatbot use cases (where they still make sense):

-• Synchronous customer service with human-in-the-loop for escalation
+• Synchronous customer service with human in the loop for escalation

 • Information retrieval from a bounded knowledge base